-EV Private Equity Launches its Charitable Foundation
+EV Private Equity Launches its Charity Foundation

 Today we announced the launch of the EV Private Equity Charitable Initiative (EVCI), which has seen us donate much-needed funds, as well as the team’s time and business skills, to support local Aberdeen charities.

 The annual initiative will benefit local charities based within the areas in which we operate including Aberdeen, Stavanger and Houston, in addition to charities located in emerging market countries including the Philippines.

 In the first round of donations, we donated a total of £2,000 split across four Aberdeen-based charities to support them during this particularly challenging time, as many not-for-profit organisations struggle to deliver services due to enforced shop closures and cancelled fundraising events in response to the Covid-19 pandemic.

 Helge Tveit, EV Private Equity managing partner, commented:

 “The launch of our new charitable initiative is in-line with EV Private Equity’s wider commitment to not only look after the environment by backing technology businesses that reduce greenhouse gas emissions, but also supporting the local communities in which we operate.